SDSU Archives and Special Collections Policies and Guidelines for Researchers

-- Archives staff will re-shelve items.
-Please leave items on the table or on designated book truck.
+- Archives staff will re-shelve the items.
+Please leave items on the table or on the designated book truck.

 - Researcher's are to place personal belongings such as coats, purses, briefcases, backpacks, books, and notepads into the designated cubby and closet space.

 - No food or beverages are allowed while researching.
 Gum chewing is also not permitted.